Yashsri18/Chatify/readme.md

-To start the project in your local machine, there are two steps.
+To start the project in your local machine, there are two methods.

 # METHOD 1